 Be sure to seek medical advice from your doctor or registered dietitian before adding grapefruit to your diet.

-Beans and lentils are the edible seeds of a class of plants called legumes.
+Beans and lentils are part of legumes, the edible seeds of a class of plants.

 Beans are full of plant-based protein and many of the essential B vitamins including thiamine and folate.

 One cup of black beans contains a whopping 15 grams of fiber and 15 grams of plant protein.